- 10 Feb

 The Effects And Mitigation Of Late Payments

-This type of late payment can play significant pressure on the cash flow of a small business.
-This is why many UK SMEs turn to invoice financing as a method of bridging the credit gap between raising their invoices, and getting paid by their customers.
+This type of late payment can put significant pressure on the cash flow of a small business.
+This is why many UK SMEs turn to invoice financing as a method of bridging the credit gap between raising their invoices and getting paid by their customers.

 By using facilities such as factoring and invoice discounting, the solution to late payments, a company can receive prepayments against outstanding, unpaid invoices, and use these to improve their cash flow position.

-If a company has a large sales ledger of outstanding unpaid invoices, the prepayments across all of these can significantly increase their cash position and provide a significant cash injection to the company.
-The added benefit with a facility such as factoring is that it includes a credit control service, which can in itself help tackle late payment culture.
+If a company has a large sales ledger of outstanding unpaid invoices, the prepayments across all of these can significantly increase its cash position and provide a significant cash injection to the company.
+The added benefit of a facility such as factoring is that it includes a credit control service, which can in itself help tackle late payment culture.